 When Cassandra abruptly lowered her hands and removed her power, what was left of her opponent collapsed to the floor in a wet, smoking mess.

-Behind her!
 She spun almost too fast to be seen.
 Standing beside the brazier, hands raised, stood Ethan Rayne.
-"The others," he was saying, "seem to have gotten away.
-I was wondering…"
+“The others,” he said, “seem to have gotten away.
+I was wondering…”

 Before he could finish, she was inches from him.
 Her eyes, no longer black, were still the feral gold of a vampire.
 It gave him pause.